DaithiGarry/rockpapersissorslizardspock2/README.md

 ## Features
 ### Existing Features
 - Header
-  - At the top of the page the header shows the game name centrally, Rock, Paper, Scissors, Lizard, Spock in a clear font, which is contrasting from the background.
+  - At the top of the page the header shows the game's name centrally, Rock, Paper, Scissors, Lizard, Spock in a clear font, which is contrasting from the background.
   - The header makes it clear to the user what game they are playing.
   - On the right side of the header is a reset/refresh button, which acts to refresh if the player wants to play another game.
-  - On the left side of the header is a spoke hand signal icon, to provide balance to the header, with an icon either side of the header title and to provide the user with a spock reference for fun.
+  - On the left side of the header is a spock hand signal icon, to provide balance to the header, with an icon either side of the header title and to provide the user with a spock reference for fun.

 ![image of heading](/assets/images/heading.png)